lanahajyahia/Decentraland-Project/README.md

 The project includes two files, server and client.
 In case to install, first npm install and then npm run dev In the main file.

 Backend runs on port 5000 and frontend in 3000.
-My DB connection is on cloud using mongo atlas, There's an .env file in server folder that has my db connection url:
+My DB connection is on cloud using mongo atlas, Add a .env file in server folder and add db connection url:
 DATABASE_URL= ur db
 PORT=5000
 NODE_ENV=development